savannahostrowski/debugwand/README.md

 ### Multiple Pods

-If a service has multiple pods, debugwand will prompt you to select one.
+If a service has multiple pods, debugwand will prompt you to select one (unless `DEBUGWAND_AUTO_SELECT_POD` is set).
 Use the CPU/memory metrics to choose the right instance.

+When `DEBUGWAND_AUTO_SELECT_POD=newest` is set, debugwand automatically selects the most recently created pod.
+This is useful for: **Knative deployments** with multiple revisions during rollouts, etc.

 ## Troubleshooting